 At the National Sealife Centre in Bray, during their Discover Primary Science and Maths, pupils carry out marine based experiments to gain a greater understanding of our oceans and the array of life living in them.
 They then explore the aquarium and make amazing discoveries of their own.

-Over to you now.
+Have your say!
 Did you know about these Discover Centres?
 Will you be taking your child to visit any of them?
 Leave a comment below and let us know – we’d love to hear from you!